All Episodes

 There is port news.

-And and uh and it hasn't.
+And it hasn't.

 So I wanted to mention that.

-And there are two other uh story.
+And there are two other story.

-You know, I I I I uh do you hear yourself?
+You know, do you hear yourself?

-You hear do you actually hear yourself asking me these questions?
+Do you actually hear yourself asking me these questions?

-You you are saying, okay, the only option these people have to stay in business is to continue to allow illegal immigration.
+You are saying, okay, the only option these people have to stay in business is to continue to allow illegal immigration.

-That's that's that's essentially what you're saying.
+That's essentially what you're saying.

-The stars and stripes have been replaced by the Mexican flag at Chasewood North.
+Let's see, up in Jupiter, right up the road here, the stars and stripes have been replaced by the Mexican flag at Chasewood North.

-It's I guess a condo community.
+I guess a condo community.

-Yeah, I woke up Sunday morning, I looked up for my patio and I realized the American flag wasn't on the flagpole.
+I looked up from my patio and I realized the American flag wasn't on the flagpole.

 What happened?